osfunapps/os-xcode-tools-py/README.md

 Introduction
 ------------

-this module contains functions to change properties of an xcode project (add files, directories, change plist files etc...)
+This module aim is to change properties of an xcode project (add files, directories, change plist files etc...)

 ## Installation
 Install via pip: